Emotional Resilience for Parents and Carers

 Families Under Pressure

-- Families Under Pressure is a series of twelve short films offering parenting tips featuring the recognisable voices of a host of well-known parents.
-The tips are based on decades of research from the UK’s leading experts and rooted in the experience of NHS teams working with families and feedback from parents, and are available free on a dedicated website, along with informative resources.
+- Families Under Pressure is a series of twelve short films.
+These offer parenting tips featuring the recognisable voices of a host of well-known parents.
+The tips are based on decades of research from the UK’s leading experts.
+They are rooted in the experience of NHS teams working with families and feedback from parents.
+The films are available free on a dedicated website.
+Informative resources are also available.

 - Support for parents/children